klarna/klarna-on-demand-ios/doc/integration.md

 ##The registration view
 Users must go through a quick registration process in order to pay using Klarna.
 To make this process as simple as possible, the SDK provides a registration view that you should present to your users.
 Once the registration process is complete, you will receive a token that will allow you to receive payments from the user.

-**Note:** It is important to point out that the registration view will not function properly without network access.
+**Note:** It is important to point out that the registration view will not function properly without network access, and that it does not currently support a landscape orientation.

 ###Showing the view
 For the sake of this example, we will assume we have a button that launches the registration view (we will cover a better way to handle this [later](#when_to_show_registration)).